 Bonus: Set up next to the channel and watch the rafters battle the whitewater.
 It’s fun to watch them conquer it and stay in the boat, but admit it: it’s more fun to watch them fall out.

 Bonus: Outside the Bechtler Museum is the Firebird sculpture, which is possibly the most popular photo op in the city.
-Across the street is The Green, a small park popular with families.
+Across Tryon Street is The Green, a small park popular with families.
 It’s got some interesting features, including fountains, mosaic benches and whimsical signs.
-It’s also the site for the free Charlotte Shakespeare Festival in the summer.

-Nature Centers: Mecklenburg Parks and Recreation boasts three nature centers, McDowell, Reedy Creek and Latta Plantation.
+Nature Centers: Mecklenburg Parks and Recreation boasts four nature centers, McDowell, Reedy Creek, Quest (at Latta Nature Preserve), and Stevens Creek.
 All three are free, have animals and much more for kids to explore, and host fun, educational programs all year, even campfires at night.
 Each one is situated in a nature preserve, so provide plenty of opportunity to really get into nature.
+Each nature center and preserve offers a ton of free events.
+See some of the upcoming events at the Mecklenburg County nature centers and preserves.

 Bonus: Reedy Creek Nature Preserve includes a natural playground, which makes use of natural materials like sand, boulders and logs, and also includes the ruins of the over 200-year-old Robinson Rock House.
 McDowell Nature Preserve includes camp sites.
-Latta Plantation Nature Preserve is in Latta Plantation Park, which includes the Carolina Raptor Center, Latta Equestrian Center and Historic Latta Plantation.
-(All three do incur costs.)
+Latta Nature Preserve includes the Carolina Raptor Center (which does incur a cost.)

 Spraygrounds: In the summer months, nothing is more welcome to kids than cooling down.
 Mecklenburg County Parks and Recreation maintains five spraygrounds and they’re all free to use.
 They’re open from Memorial Day to Labor Day from 10:00 a.m to 8:00 p.m.